Carter Hart, Flyers blank Canadiens 1-0 to take 2-1 lead in first-round series

 The Canadiens were coming off that Game 2 where they dominated the Flyers, who sat 18 points ahead of them in the standings when the NHL suspended its season because of COVID-19 in March, from start to finish minus head coach Claude Julien after he was rushed to hospital with chest pains Wednesday night.

-The 60-year-old, who is resting at home and expected to make a full recovery, had a stent installed in one of his coronary arteries.
+Resting at home and expected to make a full recovery, the 60-year-old had a stent installed in one of his coronary arteries.

 Perhaps looking to draw attention away from his team's embarrassing performance Friday, Vigneault criticized Montreal associate coach Kirk Muller, who is running the bench in Julien's absence, for putting his No. 1 power-play unit out in the dying minutes of a blowout.